nimiq/core-rs-albatross/bls/README.md

 # bls

 This is a Rust crate for making Boneh-Lynn-Shacham signatures.
+It has functionality for: securely creating key pairs, signing messages, verifying signatures and aggregating signatures on the same message.
+It also has serialized compressed versions of both public keys and signatures.

 It only supports the BLS12-377 curve.
 This curve was chosen to allow the creation of SNARKs of statements about these BLS signatures.
 These SNARKs can be created using [ZEXE](https://github.com/scipr-lab/zexe).

 It mainly uses the Algebra crate in [ZEXE](https://github.com/scipr-lab/zexe) for its elliptic curve arithmetic.